Excel Regression Analysis (Table of Contents)

 - X is an independent variable or predictor.

 - a is the slope of the regression line.
-Which represents that when X changes, there is a change in Y by “a” units.
+This represents that when X changes, there is a change in Y by “a” units.

 - b is intercepting.
 It is the value Y takes when the value of X is zero.

 - ε is the random error term.
-Occurs because the predicted value of Y will never be exactly the same to the actual value for given X. This error term, we don’t need to worry about.
-As there are some software’s which do the calculation of this error term in the backend for you.
+It occurs because Y’s predicted value will never be exactly the same as the actual value for a given X. We don’t need to worry about this error term as some software do the calculation of this error term in the backend for you.
 Excel is one of that software.

 In that case, the equation becomes,